Haakon VII

-Haakon VII ([ˈhôːkʊn]; born Prince Carl of Denmark; 3 August 1872 – 21 September 1957) was King of Norway from November 1905 until his death in September 1957.
+Haakon VII ([ˈhôːkʊn]; born Prince Carl of Denmark; 3 August 1872 – 21 September 1957) was King of Norway from 1905 until his death in 1957.
+Having reigned for nearly 52 years, he was the second longest-reigning monarch in Norwegian history, after Christian IV.

-Originally a Danish prince, he was born in Copenhagen as the son of the future Frederick VIII of Denmark and Louise of Sweden.
-Prince Carl was educated at the Royal Danish Naval Academy and served in the Royal Danish Navy.
-After the 1905 dissolution of the union between Sweden and Norway, Prince Carl was offered the Norwegian crown.
-Following a November plebiscite, he accepted the offer and was formally elected King of Norway by the Storting.
-He took the Old Norse name Haakon and ascended to the throne as Haakon VII, becoming the first independent Norwegian monarch since 1387.
+He was born in Copenhagen during the reign of his grandfather, King Christian IX of Denmark; he was named Carl at birth and was the second son of the Crown Prince and Crown Princess of Denmark (later King Frederick VIII and Queen Louise).
+Carl was educated at the Royal Danish Naval Academy and served in the Royal Danish Navy.
+After the 1905 dissolution of the union between Sweden and Norway, he was offered the Norwegian crown.
+Following a monarchy referendum, he accepted the offer and was formally elected King of Norway by the Storting and took the Old Norse name Haakon, thus ascended the throne as Haakon VII, becoming the first independent Norwegian monarch since Olav IV in 1387.

 As king, Haakon gained much sympathy from the Norwegian people.
 Although the Constitution of Norway vests the King with considerable executive powers, in practice Haakon confined himself to a representative and ceremonial role while rarely interfering in politics, a practice continued by his son and grandson.
 Norway was invaded by Nazi Germany in April 1940.
 Haakon rejected German demands to legitimise the Quisling regime's puppet government, vowing to abdicate rather than do so.
 He refused to abdicate after going into exile in Great Britain.
 As such, he played a pivotal role in uniting the Norwegian nation in its resistance to the invasion and the subsequent five-year-long occupation during the Second World War.
 He returned to Norway in June 1945 after the defeat of Germany.

-He became King of Norway when his grandfather Christian IX was still reigning in Denmark, and before his father and elder brother became kings of Denmark.
-During his reign he saw his father Frederick VIII, his elder brother Christian X, and his nephew Frederick IX ascend the throne of Denmark, in 1906, 1912 (also of Iceland from 1918 to 1944), and 1947 respectively.
+Haakon became King of Norway when his grandfather Christian IX was still reigning in Denmark, and before his father and elder brother became kings of Denmark.
+During his reign he saw his father Frederick VIII, his elder brother Christian X, and his nephew Frederik IX ascend the throne of Denmark in 1906, 1912, and 1947 respectively.
 Haakon died at the age of 85 in September 1957, after having reigned for nearly 52 years.
-He was succeeded by his only son, who ascended to the throne as Olav V.
+He was succeeded by his only child and son, who ascended to the throne as Olav V.